• About/Start Here

 14. Abilene Zoo

-Zoos in Texas work together to care for the animals, and sometimes animals must be moved.
-You can see two Striped Hyenas at the Abilene Zoo for a brief time, which were formally at the Fort Worth Zoo but will return sometime in 2023.
+Fun Fact: Zoos in Texas collaborate to care for their animals; occasionally, animals must be relocated.
+You can see two Striped Hyenas at the Abilene Zoo for a brief time – they were formerly at the Fort Worth Zoo and will return sometime in 2023.

 15. Amarillo Zoo